raspberrypilearning/slug/en/step_8.md

 ## Eating vegetables

-Your slug already appears to eat the vegetables.
-Have you noticed that, once she has eaten the first three vegetables, no more vegetables ever appear regardless of how long you wait.
+Your slug already appears to eat the vegetables, because the `move` function draws her body over the veggie's pixel once you direct her there.
+You have probably found that, once she has eaten the first three vegetables, no more vegetables ever appear regardless of how long you wait.

 **Can you work out why this is?**